-The Capture Link Server software V1.00 was assessed at the Kodak development lab in Rochester, NY.
-Testing procedures entailed analyzing the device for security vulnerabilities using security assessment tools (STAT, NMAP, NESSUS), NSA Hardening Guidelines, and HIPAA security requirements.
-The results of the scans of the system identified the TCP & UPD network ports active, and which security patches were implemented on this device.
+The CR Version 4.1 was assessed at the Kodak development lab in Rochester, NY.
+Testing procedures entailed analyzing the device for security vulnerabilities using for security assessment tools (STAT, NMAP, NESSUS) using NSA Hardening Guidelines, as well as, HIPAA security requirements.
+The results of the scans of the system identified the TCP & UPD network ports active, in addition which security patches were implemented for this device.
 A port scan of the system identified twenty-one open ports, none of which are typically open by malware.

-Kodak's testing included the capability of our medical customers to use active user authentication controls related to the HIPAA security rule.
+Kodak's testing included the capability of our medical customers for active user authentication controls related to the HIPAA security rule.
 These mainly fall under the "Technical Controls" area.
-Details of the results of the Hardening and OS compliance efforts and a list of which security patches are included to reduce the impact of known vulnerabilities are included at the end of this report.
+Details of the Hardening and OS compliance and which include security patches included to reduce impact of know vulnerabilities are included at the end of this report.